Nissan launches China-focused electric car

 - Microsoft software developer will step from computer to stage in Miss America competition

-The Sylphy is based on Nissan’s electric Leaf.
-The Sylphy costs 166,000 yuan ($25,850) after government subsidies, or just over half the sticker price of the Leaf.
+The Sylphy costs 166,000 yuan ($25,850) after government subsidies, or just over half the sticker price of the Chinese version of the Leaf sold by Nissan and Dongfeng’s joint venture Venucia brand.
+Nissan says the Sylphy can go 338 kilometers (210 miles) on a charge.

+“We’re confident that the Sylphy Zero Emission rolling off the production line today will become a main player in the EV market,” said Nissan CEO Hiroto Saikawa.
+“We’re going to roll out a range of EVs that will appeal to customers within all market segments.”

+Sales quotas that take effect next year require every brand to sell electrics or buy credits from competitors that do.
+That puts pressure on automakers to create models Chinese consumers want and can afford.